Tony Stark (Marvel Cinematic Universe): Creating Ultron

 In 2015, Stark and the Avengers raid a Hydra facility commanded by Wolfgang von Strucker, who has been experimenting on siblings Pietro and Wanda Maximoff using the scepter previously wielded by Loki.
-While the team fights outside, Stark enters the lab and finds the scepter, along with Chitauri ships from the Battle of New York under construction.
+While the team fights outside, Stark enters the lab and finds the scepter, along with Chitauri artifacts from the Battle of New York.
 Wanda sneaks up behind him and uses her mind manipulation powers to give him a haunting vision: the death of all the Avengers except him.
 Stark awakens from the vision and retrieves Loki's scepter.

 Returning to the Avengers Tower, Stark and Bruce Banner discover an artificial intelligence within the scepter's gem, and secretly decide to use it to complete Stark's "Ultron" global defense program.
 The unexpectedly sentient Ultron eliminates Stark's A.I.
 J.A.R.V.I.S. and attacks the Avengers.
 Escaping with the scepter, Ultron builds an army of robot drones, kills Strucker and recruits the Maximoffs, who hold Stark responsible for their parents' deaths by his company's weapons.
 The Avengers find and attack Ultron in Johannesburg, but Wanda subdues most of the team with personalized, disturbing visions, causing Banner to transform into the Hulk and rampage until Stark stops him with his anti-Hulk armor.

 After hiding at Clint Barton's house, Nick Fury arrives and encourages Stark and the others to form a plan to stop Ultron, who is discovered to have forced the team's friend Dr. Helen Cho to perfect a new body for him.
 Rogers, Romanoff, and Barton find Ultron and retrieve the synthetic body, but Ultron captures Romanoff.
 Returning to Avengers Tower, the Avengers fight amongst themselves when Stark and Banner secretly upload J.A.R.V.I.S.—who is still operational after hiding from Ultron inside the Internet—into the synthetic body.
 Thor returns to help activate the body, explaining that the gem on its brow was part of his vision.
 This "Vision" and the Maximoffs, now on their side, accompany Stark and the Avengers to Sokovia, where Ultron has used the remaining vibranium to build a machine to lift part of the capital city skyward, intending to crash it into the ground to cause global extinction.
 One of Ultron's drones is able to activate the machine.
 The city plummets, but Stark and Thor overload the machine and shatter the landmass.
 The Avengers establish a new base in upstate New York, and Stark leaves the team.